linusscjen/MLB_Playoff_Predictions/README.md

 For those interested in the output of the code (as a pdf), refer to [Analysis_Output.pdf](./Analysis_Output.pdf).

+Lastly, if you're interested in how the data was scraped and transformed to per game stats, refer to [Data Scraping.Rmd](./Data Scraping.Rmd).
+Or, you can look into the [full_data.csv](Datasets/full_data.csv) to look at the data used in our models.
+All other datasets are either subsets of this, or converted to either per game stats ([pergame_stats_fullsub.csv](Datasets/pergame_stats_fullsub.csv)) or ranked stats ([ranked_fullsub.csv](Datasets/ranked_fullsub.csv)

 Anyways, hope you enjoyed this!